Envoy Troubleshooting¶

 - Check the Textport (Alt+T) — Embody logs all startup messages there.
 Look for lines starting with

-mcp,uvicorn, and other packages on first enable.
-If this fails (e.g., no internet, Python version mismatch), the server can't start.
-Check for pip errors in the Textport and try installing manually: - Port already in use: If another process is using port 9870 (the default), the server will fail to bind.
+mcp,uvicorn, and other packages.
+This runs in a background thread — the status readsInstalling deps... (one-time)and the port appears only when it finishes.
+A fresh install can take a minute or two; wait for it rather than re-toggling.
+If it failed (e.g., no internet, Python version mismatch), the status showsError: Python environment not ready.
+Check for pip errors in the Textport and try installing manually: On Windows, also add"pywin32>=306". - Port already in use: If another process is using port 9870 (the default), the server will fail to bind.
 Change the Envoy Port parameter on the Embody COMP to a different port (e.g., 9871).

-- TD version too old: Envoy requires TouchDesigner 2025.32280 or later.
+- TD version too old: Envoy requires TouchDesigner 2025.32820 or later.

 Claude Code Can't Connect¶